Getdeck/Getdeck.github.io/docs/deckfile-specs.md

 #### type
 Valid string values for the `type` attribute are: `helm`, `file`.

-> Preview: in upcoming releases of GetDeck, the Deckfile will support sources of type `kustomize` and `directory` too.
+> Preview: in upcoming releases of Getdeck, the Deckfile will support sources of type `kustomize` and `directory` too.

 Depending on the `type` attribute, `Deck` will choose a different mechanism to prepare the workload for the Kubernetes cluster.